Language Learning Reading Challenge 2019

-I am elated to share the third annual Language Learning Reading Challenge with you.
+I am excited to share the fourth annual Language Learning Reading Challenge with you.

 If you’re at a more advanced level in your target language, feel free to read any or all of the books (not just the ones indicated as target language only) in the language that you’re learning.
 If you’re still just getting started, that’s okay, too!
 You can read along in your native language, discovering more about the cultures and histories tied to the language(s) that you’re learning, opting for lower level or graded readers for books in your target language.